Key Novice Driver & G2 Licence Rules

 - Novice Drivers lacks a long, clean driving history to support to refute a pattern of behaviour for speeding.

-- License Suspension: Between 1 to 3 years.
+License Suspension: A mandatory license suspension ranging from 1 to 3 years.

 What is the significance of the G2 Licence for Novice Drivers in Ontario?